munificent/journal/_posts/2014-07-05-dropping-loot.md

 So far, this is pretty much equivalent to the sequences from before.
 The neat part is what happens when the drop is generated.
 When picking an item, there's a small chance that it will walk up the group chain.
 So "spear:3" will usually drop a spear, but there's a chance it will drop any weapon (the parent group).
 There's an even smaller chance it will drop any piece of equipment (the grandparent).

 Any monster has a chance of dropping almost any item, so you have that pleasant anticipation.
-At the time time, the probabilities are weighted so that each monster still has a unique "feel" to their drops, and you can seek out monsters that are more likely to drop what you want.
+At the same time, the probabilities are weighted so that each monster still has a unique "feel" to their drops, and you can seek out monsters that are more likely to drop what you want.

 When specifying a drop, you can also directly specify one of the parent groups.
 For example: